-If in a case-control study, cases are selected during one period and controls are selected during another period, then the relationships observed between exposures and outcomes of interest might be affected.
-Changes in disease or diagnostic definitions, exposures over time and treatments could all contribute to non-contemporaneous bias.
+If, in a case-control study, cases are selected during one period and controls are selected during another period, then the relationships observed between exposures and outcomes of interest may be affected.
+Changes in disease or diagnostic definitions, exposures over time, and treatments, could all contribute to non-contemporaneous bias.

-Case-control studies can use historical controls in their design.
+Case-control studies sometimes use historical controls.
 For practical reasons, this can be a useful approach since it avoids the need to collect new information for the control group.
-However, this risks introducing non-contemporaneous control bias as over time there may have been changing factors affecting controls and their experiences, obscure true relationships or exaggerate relationships.
+However, this risks introducing non-contemporaneous control bias as, over time, factors affecting controls and their experiences whic may have changed, obscure or exaggerate relationships

 Historical and contemporaneous cohort studies can be used to examine rare exposures and multiple effects of a single exposure over time.

-(Papageorgiou et al 2017) investigated how the use of historical controls versus contemporaneous controls affected the effect estimates from clinical trials of orthodontic interventions: they found that use of historical controls produced smaller effect estimates (across 13 meta-analyses the standardised mean difference was reduced by 0.31 (95% CI = 0.10 to 0.53).
-This effect did not differ if the interventional group was studied prospectively or retrospectively and by the study’s sample size.
+(Papageorgiou et al 2017) investigated how the use of historical controls rather than contemporaneous controls affected the effect estimates derived from clinical trials of orthodontic interventions: they found that use of historical controls produced smaller estimates of effect (across 13 meta-analyses the standardised mean difference was reduced by 0.31 (95% CI = 0.10 to 0.53).
+This effect did not differ if the interventional group was studied prospectively or retrospectively, or by the study’s sample size.

 To avoid this bias, concurrent controls should be used where possible.
-When evaluating the results from studies using non-contemporaneous controls caution is warranted.
+Caution is warranted when evaluating the results of studies using non-contemporaneous controls .